 How Far is Hawaii?

 Hawaii is an archipelago of volcanic islands located in the Pacific Ocean.
-On August 21, 1959, Hawaii became the 50th and the newest state to join the US.
+On August 21, 1959, Hawaii became the 50th and newest state to join the US.
 Being a group of islands, Hawaii does not share land boundaries with any other state.
 While it is commonly (but mistakenly) believed that the state of California is closest to Hawaii, it is in fact the state of Alaska that is closest to Hawaii.

-The reason there are inaccurate estimates of the distance between Hawaii and mainland US is because people often calculate the distance from the same Hawaiian island.
+The reason there are inaccurate estimates of the distance between Hawaii and the mainland US is that people often calculate the distance from the same Hawaiian island.
 Hawaii consists of hundreds of islands spread across an area of 10,931 square miles.
 The distance between the Hawaiian island of Kure Atoll and Amatignak Island (Nitrof Point) in Alaska is only about 1,573 miles.
-Nitrof Point is the southernmost point of Alaska and Kure Atoll the northernmost point in Hawaii State.
+Nitrof Point is the southernmost point of Alaska and Kure Atoll is the northernmost point in Hawaii State.

 Though there are hundreds of small islands in Hawaii, there are only 8 major islands – Niʻihau, Kauaʻi, Oʻahu, Molokaʻi, Lānaʻi, Kahoʻolawe, Maui, and the Island of Hawaiʻi (Big Island).
 The shortest distance between Hawaii and California is between the island of Maui and Point Arena near San Francisco.
 This distance is estimated at about 2,286 miles.
 The total distance between one of the main islands in Hawaii, Kaua’I, and Samalga Islands in Alaska is estimated to be about 2,172 miles.
 The capital of Hawaii is Honolulu, which is located on the island of O’ahu.